AdobeDocs/app-builder/src/pages/resources/videos/index.md

 [Watch (50mins)](exploring/deep-dive-use-cases.md)

 Manik & Ron take a look at a number of great use cases.
-Join us as we share some popular ways to use Project Firefly.
+Join us as we share some popular ways to use App Builder.